 The decision to become a landlord isn’t one to be taken lightly.
 While investments like stocks and bonds are often referred to as passive, a rental property is considered an active investment.
 If you rent out a suite in your house, you have to be willing to get up at 3 a.m. to repair a tenant’s leaky pipe or hire someone else to do it.
 If you rent out your principal residence while temporarily living somewhere else, you’ll need to consider hiring a property manager.
 Here are some tax tips to help make your journey as a landlord a whole lot easier.

 Landlords can claim many tax deductions like mortgage interest and utilities.

 Tax Deductions You Can Claim

 Unlike U.S. citizens, Canadians can’t normally deduct mortgage interest paid on their principal residence.
 The only exception is when you rent out part of your home.
-So if you have a mortgage, you can claim a portion of the interest as a tax deduction.
-For example, if you rent out 40 percent of your home, you can claim a tax deduction for 40 percent of your mortgage interest you paid in the year.
+So if you have a mortgage, you can claim a portion of the interest that relates to rental as a tax deduction.
+As you are not entitled to claim any mortgage payments that relate to the “principal amount of the mortgage”, you will need the annual statement from your bank or lender that provides a breakdown of principal and interest paid in the tax year.

 Designating Your Principal Residence